PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## Viewing your aliases and selectively turning them off

-To see the aliases that you are using run this command:
+To see the aliases that you are using, run this command:

 ```
 $ alias